Information for academic staff

 A Study Smart Advisor can assist the student to develop the academic skill or skills that would make the most difference to them at that time.
 Areas the Advisor can work with the student on include academic integrity (including as an educative response to misconduct), academic reading and writing, and study skills.
 The Advisor’s role is to assist the student to develop their own skills so that they can be more self-directed and confident in their learning.

 Only a member of staff can refer a student to see a Study Smart Advisor.
 To refer a student, use this referral form (opens in a new window) (staff WesternAccount login required).
 Please include as much detail as possible.

-Advisors are available at all campuses from week 4 to the end of Stuvac.
+Advisors are available from week 4 to the end of Stuvac.
 Click here for more details on the hours of Study Smart Advisors.

 Developing student literacies within your teaching and learning context